Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 At Sunday school, Frank decided that different religions had narrow beliefs shaped mainly by whichever part of the world they had begun in, and some of these beliefs had come about by chance.
 This led him, at age eight, to conjecture that human civilization was the result of chance too.
 Elsewhere in the universe, he thought, other civilizations might perhaps be present.

 Becoming ever more interested in science, Frank began making frequent visits on his bike to Chicago’s Museum of Science & Industry.
-He came to know the museum’s exhibits by heart, including one revealing that our sun is an average star among billions of others in our galaxy.
+He came to know the museum’s exhibits by heart, including one revealing that our sun is an average star among billions of others in the Milky Way.
 This made him wonder again if alien civilizations were here in our galaxy.

 Cornell – Taking Extraterrestrial Life Seriously